 Old Shanghai was often the paradise for adventurers, due to the civil war raging in China at the time as well as lawlessness and multiple jurisdictions creating many places to hide.
 It attracted many shady characters, some of them becoming real stars of the city.
 Although he was born in ZheJiang province and was coming back to Shanghai regularly for his business, Mr Loo was not really part of the Shanghai as he lived mostly in Paris and New York.
 Nevertheless, his story is so fascinating and linked to China in the Republic time that it deserves to be part of this blog.
 It is the topic of Geraldine Lenain’s book, “Mr Loo, le roman d’un marchand d’art asiatique”, Mr Loo the novel of an Asian art dealer.

-His personal life was really bizarre, marrying, his lover’s daughter while keeping the relationship running with both of them and having 4 daughters later on.
-He kept his life in China, France and the USA disconnect, having nearly three parallel lives and keeping the secret to each other most of the time.
-The real dark side of him is that he organised the export of China historical treasures, through his connection in the Europe, USA and the Chinese administration.
-Though he claims that he never organised the theft from original locations, he clearly played a major role in the process.
+His personal life was really bizarre, marrying, his lover’s daughter while keeping the relationship running with both of mothe and daughter at the same time, and having 4 daughters later on.
+He kept his life in China, France and the USA disconnected, having nearly three parallel lives and keeping it secret to each other most of the time.
+The real dark side of him is that he organized the export of China historical treasures, through his connection in the Europe, USA and the Chinese administration.
+Though he claims that he never organized the theft from original locations, he clearly played a major role in the process.
 One of the most well known example are the two sculptures of the Taizong horses, ordered by early Tang dynasty emperor Taizong in the 7th Century with 4 of the 6 horses exhibited in Xian and the 2 remaining sold by CT Loo to the Penn Museum in Philadephia.
 For this he is still hated in China and considered a traitor.
 At the same time, most of the pieces he exported have been saved from later destruction during China recent history.